tonybarrel/Percolation/README.md

 To show some results:

-1. This is the plot of the percolation probability for a default seed and for a v5 normal seed:
+1. This is the plot of the percolation probability for a default seed:

 ![config](https://github.com/tonybarrel/Percolation/blob/main/images/prob_percol.png)

-2. This is the image of the lattice for different probabilities, also for a default and a v5 normal seed.
-The spanning cluster can be seen from a 0.66 for the default seed and already from 0.6 for the v5 normal one.
+2. This is the image of the lattice for different probabilities.
+The spanning cluster can be seen from a 0.66 for the default seed.

 ![config](https://github.com/tonybarrel/Percolation/blob/main/images/imaging.png)